d12frosted/elpa-mirror/gnu/activities-readme.txt

   ⁃ A binding ending in a `C'-prefixed key is expected to result in the
-    set of active activities being changed (e.g. defining a new activity, activating one, or deactivating one).
+    set of active activities being changed (e.g. defining a new activity, switching to one, or suspending one).
-  ⁃ A binding not ending in a `C'-prefixed key is expected to merely
+  ⁃ A binding not ending in a `C'-prefixed key is expected to modify an
-    change an active one (e.g. reverting it) or do something else (like listing activities.)
+    activity (e.g. reverting it) or do something else (like listing activities.)

 [Configuration] See section 2